GeorgeWilliamStrong/agent-pipelines/README.md

-# Pipeline Benchmarks
+# Agent Pipelines

-Benchmarking the quality and latency of Instill VDP Pipelines.
+Optimisation and benchmarking of AI pipelines.